prakhar1989/csds-material/README.md

  * Describe your entity resolution technique, as well as its precision, recall, and F1 score.
  * What were the most important features that powered your technique?
  * How did you avoid pairwise comparison of all venues across both datasets?
-1. All the packages needed to execute the code that you have written.